Clinical Conditions of the Older Adult

-Course Goal: to educate nurses, case managers, nurse navigators or other healthcare professionals in the care of the older adult.
+Course Goal: to educate nurses, case managers, nurse navigators, or other healthcare professionals in the care of older adults.

-Course Objectives: To provide an improved understanding of the diagnosis, management and treatment of clinical conditions of the older adult.
+Course Objectives: To provide an improved understanding of the diagnosis, management, and treatment of clinical conditions of older adults.
 The learner will demonstrate gained knowledge via the passing of each module quiz with a score of 80% or better.

 - Accreditation Statement: The Institute for Johns Hopkins Nursing is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.